derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 In section two, *Structure, Style, and Behavior*, we will visit the three codeable aspects that enable computers to render our interactive creations.
 We will do so from both a 2D context with the web platform and a 3D context with the Unity platform.
 These perspectives will help solidify the distinct purpose structure, style, and behavior each exhibit.

 Section three, *Coding and Visual Design*, will review the elements, principles, and constructs of visual design.
 We will explore them relative to coding’s counterparts.
-This work will help shape a behavioral-coding mental model tuned specifically for designers.
+This work will help shape a mental model tuned specifically for designers.

 In section four, *Coding and Concept*, we will introduce concepts that are unique to authoring programming code.
 It is important to understand that these concepts are *language agnostic*.
 This simply means you get to reuse what you learn in *virtually all programming languages*.
 In programming languages, the terminology and often the words themselves are reused exactly or with subtle variation.
 Spoken languages lack this luxury.
 Bonus.